To all our readers we wish you a

 For more pictures of our amazing concert at Pershore Abbey please go to our Gallery page….

-Welcome to the website of Vale Harmony , singing A Cappella in Worcestershire
+We hope you’re enjoying the website of Vale Harmony , singing A Cappella in Worcestershire

 If you want to come and join in the fun, do get in touch or come along to Fladbury, where we rehearse every Wednesday evening at 7.45pm in the village hall.

 Buskers from Great Western in Pershore on Saturday 19th March gave us a taste of things to come..